 The military presence in Colorado Springs is considerable.
 Besides the U.S. Air Force Academy, North American Air Defense (NORAD) headquarters, Peterson Air Force Base, and Fort Carson, the Air Force's new Space Command located there last year.
-The Consolidated Space Operations Center (CSOC), for which Congress has allocated \$67 million, is expected to be fully operational by 1987.

-'Eighty percent of the manufacturing base in the city is composed of electronics firms, and Colorado Springs has established ties with venture capital firms in the San Francisco Bay Area.
-Ford Aerospace plans to add a \$100-million complex to its current facility because of CSOC and NORAD.
+The Conand NORAD.
 An advisory council made up of local electronics executives helps the Engineering School at the University of Colorado at Colorado Springs (UCCS) to develop its curriculum.
 NCR Microelectronics has donated an integrated circuits laboratory to the university.

+Eighty percent of the manufacturing base in the city is composed of electronics firms, and Colorado Springs has established ties with venture capital firms in the San Francisco Bay Area.
+Ford Aerospace plans to add a \$100-million complex to its current facility because of CSOC

-Initiative #1 -Targeted Marketing Efforts
+Initiative #I-Targeted Marketing Efforts